-A need to determine business needs as part of a comprehensive economic development strategy.
+- A need to determine business needs as part of a comprehensive economic development strategy.
 Pursuant to this identified gap, the City in partnership with the business community in Springfield contracted the Urban Land Institute to develop an economic development strategy for the City.
-The City also contracted the Donahue Institute at the University of Massachusetts to study the needs of small businesses in Springfield, particularly minority-and women-owned businesses located in Neighborhood Revitalization Strategy Areas.
+The City also contracted the Donahue Institute at the University of Massachusetts to study the needs of small businesses in Springfield, particularly minority-and women-owned businesses located in Neighborhood Revitalization Strategy Areas. - Lack of resources to address the high level of need in the community.